VincePuc99/ArloUSB-AnyRPi/README.md

 - `arlo_usb_start.log` - Will be created on first run inside ArloUSB-AnyRP Main folder.
 Check it for any issue.

+- `mp4_hashes.log` - (Optional) Logging file containing hashes of the videos, useful for telegram-sync.py.

 - `telegram-sync.py` - (Optional) File service for synchronizing clips from the USB storage to a Telegram Bot.

 ### Dependencies